 Are you looking to embark on a new career or maybe you are exploring the idea of a career change?
-If you have a back ground in life sciences and are looking for a rewarding career then the clinical operations sector could be perfect for you.
+If you have a background in life sciences or even chemicals and are looking for a rewarding career then the clinical operations sector could be perfect for you.

 Working within the clinical operations sector of the pharmaceutical and life science industry can lead to a very exciting career.
 Clinical operations is a highly important part of the drug development process and encompasses the whole clinical trial process from phases I-IV.
 Enticingly most people working in clinical operations are usually paid excellent remunerations due to the importance of their role and the responsibility it carries.

-Our latest research shows that 35% of new entrants to the pharmaceutical and life science industry enter in to the clinical operations sector and then some move on to other areas of the industry.
+Interestingly research we undertook shows that 35% of new entrants to the pharmaceutical and life science industry enter into the clinical operations sector and then some move on to other areas of the industry.
 Also 30% of workers in the drug discovery industry work in clinical operations sector.
 Interestingly the same research showed 48% of workers in this industry earn between 60-120K with 21% earning over 90-120K plus a year however most of the workers at this salary rate work on a contract basis.
 Find out more about this research here.

 - A day in the life of a CRA